Aquapazza: Aquaplus Dream Match

 ABOUT

 Aqua Plus and Examu teamed up to create AquaPazza, a 2D crossover fighting game featuring high-res sprites and fast-paced, assist-based gameplay.
-The game features characters from Tears to Tiara, To Heart and Utawareru Mono and Utawareru Mono.
+The game features a total of 26 characters from the likes of Tears to Tiara, To Heart and Utawareru Mono and Utawareru Mono.
 The ladies of Aqua Plus's dating sims usually compete for your affection, but in AquaPazza, they exchange punches, kicks, and huge super attacks to see who is the best fighter.
-Aquapazza was released in Japanese arcades in June 2011, with a PS3 version arriving in 2012.
-Atlus brought the game to North America November 2013 as a PSN & PS3 disc-based title, priced at $29.99.
-The console version contains everything from the Arcade version in addition to some new features, including: additional characters, Story Mode, Score Attack, Training, Network Mode, and Gallery.

 Aquapazza character selection screen.